 We encourage all students to keep an ongoing species list while at BMSC.
 This is an excellent way to keep track of the plants and animals that you have seen.

 Chaperones: For youth groups (under 18) we require a 11:1 student to teacher ratio.
-For mixed sex youth groups we require both female and male chaperones.
 Based on our experience, it is best when the chaperones are regular teachers of the students they are accompanying.
 We understand this is not always possible, on occasion other staff or parent volunteers may accompany the group in the role of a chaperone.

 The chaperones are required to participate in all activities.
 As well, they are required to sleep in the dormitories with the students and are responsible for all discipline.